 ⚠️ This page discusses suicide prevention.
 If you or someone you know is at risk of suicide please speak to your doctor as soon as possible, call 111 in the UK or 999 if an emergency.
 Samaritans are also available 24/7 on 116 123.

 10 September is World Suicide Prevention Day.

 In all cases, avoid judgement and encourage visits to the doctor and referrals to relevant mental health services.
-Resources like this one can from Heads Together, can help with tips for talking.
+Resources like this one can from Heads Together can help with tips for talking.
 You may also find this list of links of other agencies helpful.
 Remember to look after yourself, when taking care of others too.

 Copyright Delphi Ellis, Updated 2023

 Delphi is the author of Answers In The Dark: Grief, Sleep and How Dreams Can Help You Heal, out now on Amazon and Hive.

 One thought on “World Suicide Prevention Day – 10th September”

 Comments are closed.